Understanding brokered CDs

 What are certificates of deposit?

 In order to finance their lending activities, banks often issue certificates of deposit (CDs).
 When you purchase a CD, you are agreeing to deposit your funds with a bank for a specified period commonly referred to as a “time deposit.”
 During this period, the funds will earn a stated rate of interest until maturity.
 That interest is usually paid to the investor at regular intervals during the term of the CD, which can range from one month to several years.
 Generally speaking, the longer the term, the higher the stated interest rate.
 Upon maturity, the full value of the initial deposit will be returned along with any accrued interest due.

 You may have heard of multiple types of CDs, such as traditional CDs offered by banks or brokered CDs.
-Like bank CDs, brokered CDs are debt obligations of the issuing bank; however, with brokered CDs the issuing bank has decided to make these instruments available via third-party intermediaries, like E*TRADE Securities.
+Like bank CDs, brokered CDs are debt obligations of the issuing bank; however, with brokered CDs the issuing bank has decided to make these instruments available via third-party intermediaries, like E*TRADE from Morgan Stanley.

 Traditional CDs vs. brokered CDs